-Name: Pat Ryan

-Background & Experience Mr. Ryan is a Chartered Professional Accountant, with a Masters Degree in Leadership and Training, a Certificate in Health Care Administration, and a Diploma in Business Administration.
-Mr. Ryan's Board experience includes 36 years of close association with Corporate Boards of Directors in Provincial and Regional Interior Health Services, Hospital Foundations, Municipalities, School Boards, and Credit Unions.
-He has held the roles of Chief Executive Officer, Chief Information Officer and Chief Financial Officer.
+Name: Pat Ryan Position: Director since: Current term: Committees: Mr. Ryan is a Chartered Professional Accountant, a Certified Canadian Credit Union Director, with a Masters Degree in Leadership and Training, a Certificate in Health Care Administration, and a Diploma in Business Administration.
+He is also a Certified Canadian National Competition Coach.
+Mr. Ryan's Board experience includes 39 years of direct association with Corporate Boards of Directors in British Columbia, Alberta and Ontario.
+Including Interior Health Authority, the Kelowna Hospital Foundation, a Municipality, School Board, and Credit Union.
+He has held the roles of Chief Executive Officer, Chief Information & Technology Officer and Chief Financial Officer.
 He was elected to the Interior Savings Board of Directors in 2015.

-Position: Vice-Chair (Kelowna)

-Director since: 2015

-Current term: 2018-2021

-Committees: Audit & Finance Committee Governance & Conduct Review Committee

-Name: Shelley Sanders

-Background & Experience A long time resident of Merritt and a member of Interior Savings since, 1986, Mrs. Sanders was elected to the Board in 2012.
+Board Vice-Chair (Kelowna) 2015 2018-2021 Governance & Conduct Review Committee Human Resources Committee Nominations & Elections Committee Name: Background & Experience A long time resident of Merritt and a member of Interior Savings since 1986, Mrs. Sanders was elected to the Board in 2012.
 She is employed with Interior Health as the Laboratory Manager at Royal Inland Hospital in Kamloops.
-Mrs. Sanders has numerous years of Board experience on National and Provincial organizations and has also served on City Council in Merritt.

-Position: Director (Merritt)

-Director since: 2012

-Current term: 2018-2021

-Committees: Human Resources Committee - Chair Nominations & Elections Committee

-Name: Bruce Tisdale

-Background & Experience Mr. Tisdale is a Chartered Professional Accountant with an extensive background in senior school district business administration.
+She has numerous years of Board experience on National and Provincial organizations and has also served on City Council in Merritt.
+Position: Director since: Director (Merritt) 2012 Current term: Committees: 2018-2021 Human Resources Committee (Chair) Governance & Conduct Review Committee Name: Bruce Tisdale Background & Experience Mr. Tisdale is a Chartered Professional Accountant with an extensive background in senior school district business administration.
 He also provides consulting services to school districts and works with the Ministry of Education.
 Mr. Tisdale has served on various provincial committees in areas such as labor relations, technology, shared services, and finance.
 He continues to serve as a mentor to administration professionals new to the education sector.
 Mr. Tisdale is currently employed as a Secretary Treasurer for a smaller school district in the Okanagan and as Executive Director for BC Educational Market Place, a provincial procurement organization.
 He and his family have been involved with Credit Unions for more than fifty years.

-Position: Director (Kamloops)

-Director since: 2018

-Current term: 2018-2021

-Current Human Resources Committee

-Committees: Audit & Finance Committee

-Other relevant President of various youth sports organizations

-Board Rotary International (member)

-appointments: Director of Hockey Operations Junior A Hockey Club
+Position: Director (Kamloops) Director since: 2018 Current term: Committees: 2018-2021 Audit & Finance Committee Nominations & Elections Committee Other relevant Board appointments: President of various youth sports organizations Rotary International (member) Director of Hockey Operations Junior A Hockey Club

-RECORD OF ATTENDANCE, BY DIRECTOR - January 1, 2018 to December 31, 2018
+RECORD OF ATTENDANCE, BY DIRECTOR - January 1, 2019 to December 31, 2019